bird-sanctuary/bluejay-documentation/detaileddesing.md

 > EFM8 provides different sources for the clock frequency and depending on source also different divisors.
 When using the system clock, divisors for the timer can be: 12, 4 and 48 (on timer 0 and 1) or 12 on timers 2, 3 and 4. <br/>
 If using an external clock, the divisor can only be 8.

-8051 based timers are 16Bit wide (having a low and a high Byte) and are thus capable of counting to 65535 before overflowing back to 0.
+8051 based timers are (up to) 16Bit wide (having a low and a high Byte) and are thus capable of counting to 65535 before overflowing back to 0.

 If you want to invoke a routine every 10ms the calculation would look like so: